Robin Trower

-Biography
+Early life

 Robin Trower was born in Catford, London, England, and grew up in Southend-on-Sea, Essex.

+Career

 In 1962, he formed a band that became the Paramounts, later including Westcliff High School pupil Gary Brooker.
 The Paramounts disbanded in 1966 to pursue individual projects.
 During this time, Trower created a local three-piece band called the Jam (not to be confused with the later group with Paul Weller).
 He also unsuccessfully tried forming a band with Wilko Johnson, who had instead decided to attend university.
 Trower then, in June 1967, joined Brooker's new band Procol Harum following the success of their debut May 1967 single "A Whiter Shade of Pale", and remained with them until mid 1971, appearing on the group's first five albums.
 Trower wrote "Whisky Train," the lead single from the group's fourth album, Home, and wrote three songs on the subsequent album, Broken Barricades.
 However, as Trower later confessed, "I started to realise that I was coming up with a lot more ideas than Procol had room for, so I was driven to go forward into my own thing."